-Scott Niewland is the President of the HHJGT for the 2016 and 2017 seasons.
+Scott Niewland was President of the HHJGT for the 2016 and 2017 seasons.
 Niewland has been an active member of the HHJGT Board of Directors since 2012, serving as Treasurer from 2012-2014 and Vice-President in 2014-2015.
 He competed four seasons on the Tour before accepting an athletic scholarship (Div.
 1) to Austin Peay State University in Clarksville, Tenn.
 The Tour prepared Scott for his collegiate career and would like to provide junior golfers with a similar positive experience with the game.

 Mike has been a board member, for the second time, since 2013 and is the current treasurer.
 Mike is a CPA, CA at Taylor Leibow bringing his experience and expertise to the board.
 He was a member of the Tour from 2003 -2005 and captured the Rookie of the Year award in his first season.
 The Tour opened many doors for Mike and for that reason he feels it is important to give back to the community and more specifically to junior golfers in an attempt to provide them with similar opportunities

 Rick has been a board member since the 1999 tour year and is a Past President of the HHJGT, serving in that role from 2006-2007.
 Rick is a CPA, CA at Taylor Leibow LLP and his financial and analytical skills are an asset to our board.
 Away from the office Rick is an avid golfer and member at Glendale Golf & Country Club.
 He feels it is important to give back to the community and the HHJGT is a great local non-profit organization to get involved with which helps young athletes in our community develop their golf skills in a friendly, competitive environment.